YichenWang1/small_bowel/README.md

 ## Local hypermutation (kataegis) analysis
 The code is in the directory Kataegis/ and the input vcf files are at data/vcf/.

-## single cell RNA-seq of small and large intestine
+## Single cell RNA-seq of small and large intestine
 The code is in the directory Expression/, instructions about how to download the input dataset are included in the script.

 ## Motif enrichment